 Opiates bind to certain receptors in the nervous system, relieving pain and helping some users feel more relaxed.
 This sense of relaxation sometimes compels people to take opiates even when they’re not needed for pain relief.
-Prolonged use of these substances can cause a wide range of negative side effects, from dizziness and nausea to fatigue and respiratory problems.
+Prolonged drug use of substances such as codeine, heroin, fentanyl, oxycontin can cause a wide range of negative side effects, from dizziness and nausea to fatigue and respiratory problems.
 Opiate use can also cause behavioral changes that make it difficult to keep your job or continue managing your responsibilities at home.
-If you’re ready to stop using opiates, it’s important to understand the physical and psychological changes that are likely to occur once you take your last dose.
+If you’re ready to stop using opiates, it’s important to understand physical dependence and psychological changes that are likely to occur once you take your last dose.
 Keep reading to learn more about the stages of opiate withdrawal.

 The first stage of opiate withdrawal, early withdrawal, usually begins anywhere from a few hours to more than two days after your last dose of opiates.
 The timing depends on whether you’ve been using short-acting opiates or long-acting opiates.
 Short-acting opiates are eliminated from the body much faster than long-acting opiates, which means early withdrawal may begin within as little as six hours after taking hydrocodone, oxycodone, hydromorphone or another short-acting opioid medication.
 Withdrawal from long-acting opiates may not begin for as long as 30 hours after your last dose.

 Several physical and psychological symptoms occur during the early withdrawal stage.
 One of the most common psychological symptoms is a heightened state of anxiety.